-When the need for nursing and care at home can no longer be covered by family caregivers and mobile services, moving to a nursing and care home is often a necessary and appropriate decision.
+When the need for nursing and care at home can no longer be covered by family caregivers and mobile services, moving to a nursing care home is often a necessary and appropriate decision.

 In everyday language, terms such as retirement home, nursing home, and nursing care home are used interchangeably.
 However, there are characteristics that distinguish these facilities from one another.